 I found out that this is also where the French Communist Party headquarters is located, as well as the site of a major battle in 1871.
 On the walls we see acknowledgment of the 19th century women heroines depicted and honoured along with modern day female themes.
 There remains a spirit of community and solidarity in the neighbourhood.
 It has a vivacious artistic and political scene that is taken onto the streets for each and everyone to admire, bringing locals into the cafes, and tourists to the street to admire the art.

-As a believer that “art can change the world”, I was excited that beyond galleries where engagement is limited; artists can and do impact directly on change.
+As a believer that “art can change the world”, I was excited that beyond galleries where engagement is limited.
+Artists can and do impact directly on change on a street level.
 That’s why The Amazing Moss Park Art Collective announces: WANTED BLANK WALLS.

 Art brings community together- a way to share our hopes for the present and future.
 As well as celebrating our past.
 It is a way the artists can give back to the communities by providing an expected smile, a moment of joy....